Cleancodefactory/BindKraft/Scripts/system/channelcomm/Readme.txt

 available for the other participants to be managed on the BK side, but left naked for the other with as much help provided for the non-BK side as possible - e.g. simpler formats and life cycles.

+ChannelComm does not support transferable objects in order to keep the abstraction always applicable.
+The other side of a channel can be even a non-browser piece of software, so transferring the control of objects is not possible in all cases.